 No photos of your hands, please

 All you need, the group said, is a standard camera and the VeriFinger fingerprint recognition software.
-Things to note for leaders in the future - gloves just might be an essential accesory, at least if you don't want to compromise national security.
+Things to note for leaders in the future: gloves just might be an essential accessory, at least if you don't want to compromise national security.
 Perhaps in future, news agencies might even be banned from taking pictures where fingerprints can be clearly reproduced.

 You can see the group's presentation on YouTube but it might not make all that much sense to you if you don't speak German.
 In conclusion, don't rely only on biometrics to secure anything in your life - make it one layer of many.
 Just don't kill yourself trying to remember five different passwords for a single account.